Frequently Asked Questions

 What really got you into this?
 Is it for the money?

 I’ve had a tough start to life and spent a lot of my time reading as my parents weren’t around to guide me as I was growing up.
-If you really, really wish to know me inside out and my past, I invite you to read a note I’ve written a long time ago here.
+If you really, really wish to know my past and understanding me inside out, I invite you to read a note I’ve written a long time ago here.

 This is a very fulfilling profession and I’m happy to see that this art has been able to help some of my clients find direction in their lives like how it has helped me.
 It’s not something I have to do because I have a career outside of this; it’s something I can do as a passion and interest with the extra time I have.